Hammelburg: History

 Until 1803, Hammelburg belonged to Fulda.
 In the course of the German mediatisation it passed to the Principality of Nassau-Orange-Fulda from 1803-1806.
 Under Napoleon's brother-in-law, Marshal Murat (1806-1810), the city was under French administration.
 In 1810, it was assigned to the new Grand Duchy of Frankfurt.
 After a short Austrian affiliation, the city was integrated in 1816 into the Kingdom of Bavaria.

 The Nazi Party placed Hammelburg in Gau Mainfranken.
 During World War II, Hammelburg was the site of the POW Camps OFLAG XIII-B and Stalag XIII-C, as well as the attempted rescue of POWs from these camps by Task Force Baum in 1945.
 Lt.
 Donald Prell of the 106th Infantry Division was one of the POWs liberated by the Task Force.
-American television sitcom Hogan's Heroes featured a fictional Luft-Stalag 13, said to be near Hammelburg — the German Wehrmacht Heer-operated Stalag XIII-C POW camp was located in Hammelburg.
+American television sitcom Hogan's Heroes featured a fictional Stalag 13, said to be near Hammelburg — the German Wehrmacht Heer-operated Stalag XIII-C POW camp was located in Hammelburg.
 The German Army's Infantry School (Infanterieschule) is located there.

 During the post-war years the population grew as the town attracted refugees from Eastern Europe and Eastern Germany and starting from 1956 the German Federal Armed Forces reorganization.
 In those years, the edge municipalities also saw a large population increase.
 The local reorganisation let the number of inhabitants rise in Hammelburg again.
 The former municipalities of Westheim, Pfaffenhausen, Untererthal, Obererthal, Feuerthal, Morlesau, and Obereschenbach.
 Untereschenbach and Gauaschach attached themselves to Hammelburg, which thus reached approximately 12,500 inhabitants.